Skip to main content

 Work on residential equipment and non-residential technical systems

 Whether you want to modernize your home or optimize its systems, some work, such as new heating or window replacement, requires a permit.
-Consult this section to learn more about the steps to take and the documents required.
+See this section for the steps to follow and the documents required.

 Associated with the page Non-residential building permits